diodesign/diosix/docs/run.md

 ---

+## System requirements

+To run Diosix, the target system (physical or emulated) must meet the following hardware requirements:
+*   **Processor architecture:** A 64-bit RISC-V (RV20 / RV64GC) processor.
+*   **Hardware isolation:** Support for either the RISC-V hypervisor (H) extension or Physical Memory Protection (PMP).

+---

 ## Run Diosix in emulation

-The simplest way to run and test Diosix is inside the Quick Emulator (QEMU).
+The simplest way to run and test Diosix is inside QEMU.
 Emulation allows you to iterate on guest development and debug platform-specific drivers without physical hardware.